Cheltenham Interactive LTD

 Review the current setup

-Look at the Moodle estate, plugins, hosting, constraints, and the thing that is actually causing pain.
+Look at the Moodle LMS estate, plugins, hosting, constraints, and the thing that is actually causing pain.

 02